Properties of Regular Polygons

 tan(π/n) = (Side/2) / Apothem right arrow Side = 2 × Apothem × tan(π/n)

-There are a lot more relationships like those (most of them just "re-arrangements"), but those will do for now.
+There are a lot more relationships like those (most of them just "re-arrangements"), but these are the most useful ones.

 More Area Formulas